wilsonmar/wilsonmar.github.io/_posts/2018-10-22-service-mesh.md

 Istio provides APIs that let it integrate into any logging platform, or telemetry or policy system.

-Istio makes it easy to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more, "without any changes in service code".
+Istio makes it easy to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more.

+"Without any changes in service code" applies only if the app has not implemented its own mechanism duplicative of Istio, like retry logic (which can bring a system down without attenuation mechanisms).